nehalineogi/azure-cross-solution-network-architectures/apim/README-common.md

 # Products

-APIM Products contains on or more APIs.
-Developers subscribe to products using the developer portal and cosume the APIs
+APIM Products contains one or more APIs.
+Developers subscribe to products using the developer portal and cosume the APIs.
 ![APIM Architecture](images/common/products.png)

 # Subscriptions